 In this reality, Nova never died and continued to be Galactus' herald for centuries.
 Eventually, his hunger led him once again to Earth.
 He was challenged by the Silver Surfer (now Protector of the Universe), Firelord and Dargo.
 Together they launched a singular attack meant to bring Galactus down, but Nova sacrificed herself to save her master.
 This gave Galactus pause and he absorbed her into himself to be with her forever.
 One herald dead and two former heralds having turned against him, Galactus vowed to never commission another.

-After failing to save an exploding Zenn-La because of his battle with Galactus, the Silver Surfer vowed vengeance on Galactus, pinning every bad thing in his life on the world devourer.
-He attacked Galactus, but even with the Quantum Bands proved no match.
-The anguish Galactus had for the death of Nova showed and he destroyed the Surfer's board and stripped him of the Power Cosmic, leaving him for dead.
+After failing to save an exploding Zenn-La because of his battle with Galactus, the Silver Surfer vowed vengeance on Galactus, blaming every bad thing that had happened in his life on the World Devourer.
+He attacked Galactus, but even with the Quantum Bands he now possessed, proved no match.
+The anguish Galactus carried due to Nova's death surfaced and he destroyed the Surfer's board and stripped him of the Power Cosmic, leaving him for dead.

 Soon, Galactus was purposefully starved by a being known only as the Keeper.
 Whoever this Keeper was, he was always one step ahead of Galactus, removing any life and energy from the planets Galactus targeted.
-Galactus grew weaker than any time in his existence.
-He fooled the Keeper in to thinking he would target Earth, but instead targeted Arima, a planet surrounding Alpha Centauri.
+Galactus grew weaker than at any other time in his existence.
+He fooled the Keeper in to thinking he would target Earth, but instead targeted Arima, a planet surrounding the Alpha Centauri star.

 He was challenged by Firelord, interim Protector of the Universe, and soon the Guardians of the Galaxy.
-But soon the Keeper would reveal himself - his former herald the Silver Surfer!
-Having greatly increased his power with the Quantum Bands and the weakened state of Galactus allowed for his defeat, but Eon stayed the Surfer's hand.
-Eon revealed that he gave the power to the Surfer to be Galactus' equal and to help him get the energy he required.
+But soon the Keeper would reveal himself as his former herald the Silver Surfer!
+Having greatly increased his power with the Quantum Bands and due to the weakened state of Galactus due to near starvation, he defeated Galactus, but Eon stayed the Surfer's hand.
+Eon revealed that he gave power to the Silver Surfer so as to be Galactus' equal and to help him get the energy he required.

 In this universe, Galactus has an alien Silver Surfer as herald.
-Galactus found a strange solar system with much energy in the Andromeda Galaxy, but his feeding started a chain reaction, forcing him to consume even more energy than he could take in.
-This caused Galactus to increse in mass and become a black hole.
+Galactus found a strange solar system with an extreme amount of energy in the Andromeda Galaxy, but his feeding started a chain reaction, forcing him to consume even more energy than he could take in.
+This caused Galactus to increase in mass and become a black hole.

 Earth-982 - MC2 Universe